WCanirinka/gym-trainer-app/README.md

 ## About

-The project's goal was to create a book of appointment.
-The back-end should be a REST API done with Ruby on Rails.
-The front-end should be done with React and Redux.
-This README will be focused on the front-end.
-For more details about the API visit the back-end's repository.
+The objective of the project is to create an application for booking an appointment.
+The backend is handled by a RESTful API built with Ruby on Rails.
+You can check the backend with a link provided below.

 The project's assignment can be seen [here][assignment].